Regional Landscape Planning

 Why have a regional plan?

-The regional plan sets the ten year direction for landscape management for the Eyre Peninsula Region.
+The regional plan sets the 10 year direction for landscape management for the Eyre Peninsula region.

-The South Australian Government is reforming how our landscapes are managed, putting community at the heart of sustainably managing the state’s soil, water, pest plants and animals and biodiversity.
-From 1 July 2020, the new Landscape South Australia Act 2019 (the Act) will replace the Natural Resources Management Act 2004.
+The South Australian Government reformed how our landscapes are managed, putting community at the heart of sustainably managing the state’s soil, water, pest plants and animals and biodiversity.
+From 1 July 2020, the new Landscape South Australia Act 2019 (the Act) replaced the Natural Resources Management Act 2004.

 Under the new Act, a landscape board must prepare and maintain a regional landscape plan for the purposes of its operations, and to promote the objects of the Act through managing landscapes within its region (Part 4, clause 46).